tshepang/blog-movies/content/movies/Guardians of the Galaxy.rst

 though I with the mud on the face was explained.
 I also wish he was a more convincing villain.

-The whole thing is a lot more wacky than I expected, and does not fit its epic name.
+The whole thing is a lot more wacky than I expected, and does not suit its epic name.
 It has lots of humor, and is very entertaining, but I wish it was less of a passive movie.
 It also doesn't offer anything new, and the visual effects are merely decent... nothing